JoshMock/dotfiles/README.md

 [dotfiles](http://pypi.python.org/pypi/dotfiles), which is extremely handy for setting up all your $HOME symlinks for you and keeping them in sync.

-There's also a lot of dependencies that have to be installed from Homebrew and other places.
-[This is a script that](./install.sh), experimentally, does all that jazz.
+There's also a lot of dependencies that have to be installed from Homebrew (though, switching to Nix for cross-platform support and because Homebrew is getting annoying) and other places.
+[This is a script](./install.sh) that, experimentally, does all that jazz.

 ## License

-I can't license other people's submodules, obviously, but for anything that isn't already licensed, assume the [WTFPL license](http://sam.zoy.org/wtfpl/).
+I can't license other people's submodules, obviously, but for anything that isn't already licensed, assume the [GPL license](https://www.gnu.org/licenses/gpl.html).